Bangar-and-Venegas/pipeDashboard/README.md

 **Revenue** - Value of the won deals.

 **Average budget** - Revenue (see above) divided by deals won (see above)

+## Frameworks and libraries used

+On the frontend side, pipeDashboard uses Bootstrap and Morris.js.
+Check the Gemfile to see other frameworks and libraries used.

 ## Test suite